QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 * The bar chart at the top shows sometimes we're missing the 30fps target
 * The red dashed boxes highlight the GC pauses

-And let's quickly remind ourselves of the pattern that's currently being used -
+And let's quickly remind ourselves of the (typical) pattern that's currently being used -

 {% highlight js %}
 var data = ...;